-Compor ent Description (1) Ambient light sensors (2) (select products only) Adjust the brightness of the display, depending on the ambient light.
-(2) Camera light(s) On: One or more cameras are in use.
-(3) Internal microphones Record sound.
+Compor nent Description

+(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

+(2) Internal microphones (2) Record sound.

+(3) Camera light On: The camera is in use.

 (4) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 24 .
+To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 46.
+For more information, see Using Windows Hello (select products only) on page 44.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(5) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(6) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.